telerik/xaml-docs/controls/radgridview/filtering/how-to/howto-change-the-default-selected-filter-operator.md

 	End Sub
 {{endregion}}

->Please note that you cannot reorder the available operators.
+>Please, note that you cannot reorder the available operators.